SCCapstone/CognitoFormsDev/README.md

 5) Open a new tab in your browser and navigate to the Amazon Web Services and login
 - Select 'Lambda' under the services menu
 - Select 'Create function’
-- Select 'blue prints'; in the search bar lookup 'Alex-skill-kit-sdk-factskill' and select that option
+- Select 'blue prints'; in the search bar lookup 'Alexa-skill-kit-sdk-factskill' and select that option
 - Give a name for your lambda function
 - Under the 'Role' drop down choose 'Create a custom role'

 6) A new page should appear showing IAM Role 'lambda_basic_execution'
 - Scroll to the bottom of the page and click "Allow"

 7) You should return to your pevious page, where you named the function.
 Make sure that all of fields have been entered correctly.
 - Scroll down and click the button labeled “Create function”